-The movement of your eyes is controlled by your brain.
-Your eyes move reflexively to adjust for slight movement of your head.
-This stabilizes the image that you are looking at and allows you to see a sharper image.
-In people with nystagmus, the areas of the brain that control eye movements do not function normally.
+The brain controls eye movement.
+Your eyes move automatically to adjust when you move your head slightly.
+This stabilizes the image that you are looking at so you see a sharper image.
+In people with nystagmus, the areas of the brain that control eye movements do not work properly.

-- A wide range of eye disorders, including cataracts, strabismus and severe refractive errors;
+- A wide range of eye problems in infants/children, including cataracts, strabismus and focusing problems

-- Diseases such as Meniere's disease, multiple sclerosis, or stroke.
-Stroke is a common cause of acquired nystagmus in older people;
+- Stroke (a common cause of acquired nystagmus in older people)

-- Injury to the head.
-This is a common cause of acquired nystagmus in younger people;
+- Head injury (a common cause of acquired nystagmus in younger people)